Rigdzin Düpa Sādhana

 namo, dak dang tayé semchen kün

 Namo.
-I and all infinite sentient beings
+Along with all infinite sentient beings

 མཆོག་གསུམ་ངོ་བོ་བླ་མ་དང་༔